Captivate 6 tool review

 I think with Interactions we finally have it.
-There are 10 interactions supplied with Captivate 6: Accordion, Tabs, Process Circle, Pyramid, Timeline, Circle Matrix, Glossary, Certificate and Word Search.
+There are 9 interactions supplied with Captivate 6: Accordion, Tabs, Process Circle, Pyramid, Timeline, Circle Matrix, Glossary, Certificate and Word Search.
 Articulate Engage users will be able to see the benefits right away.
 They’re easy to use - just select one, select the colours you want, add the text and click OK and the Interaction is automatically created.
-Helps to make it more obvious that Captivate can do more than replicate your systems.
+It helps to make it more obvious that Captivate can do more than just replicate your systems.

 Export to HTML5

 Everyone’s talking about HTML5, and how Flash will disappear in the future.
 It might.
 It might take a while.
 But whatever happens, don’t worry; you can now export your courses to either Flash .swf format or HTML5.
-I’ve done a few tests and it works very well, if there are potentially any issues you can run the HTML5 tracker which will highlight any slides or objects which may be unsupported, very useful.
-For those of us who need a HTML5 version of a module, this provides a very good option.
+I’ve done a few tests and it works very well.
+If there are potentially any issues you can run the HTML5 tracker which will highlight any slides or objects that may be unsupported – very useful.
+For those of us who need an HTML5 version of a module, this provides a very good option.

-You can now record high quality screen-casts which will be good for any system demonstrations you may have.
+You can now record high quality screen-casts, which will be good for any system demonstrations you may have.
 What is also exciting is that you can add a video demo to your existing course and then edit this and add pan and zoom to your video.
-Finally we can zoom into an area of the screen, add a highlight or two and then zoom out.
+Finally, you can zoom into an area of the screen, add a highlight or two and then zoom out.
 I’ve tested this and it looks great, a really good feature.

-Quizzes are now more powerful, you can create pre-tests so depending on how a user does they will jump to different sections of your course (branch aware).
-I must admit it is the same type of questions you’ve seen for a while, I would love Captivate to have its own drag and drop question but thankfully there is a third party widget which does this very well.
-You can also now add partial and negative scores to questions as well.
+Quizzes are now more powerful; you can create pre-tests, so depending on how a user does they will jump to different sections of your course (branch aware).
+I must admit it is the same type of questions you’ve seen for a while.
+I would love Captivate to have its own drag and drop question, but thankfully there is a third party widget, which does this very well.
+You can also now add partial and negative scores to questions.

 ...and even more!